1. There are plenty of jobs in the IT field!

 6. You can earn money while you study

 Go freelance!
-Youll start picking up key skills in computing right from the beginning.
+You’ll start picking up key skills in computing right from the beginning.
 So set yourself up in your local area as IT support, web development, or whatever else so that you gain even more skills while you study.
-Its a nice money maker while you're managing your punishing student budget.
+It’s a nice money maker while you're managing your punishing student budget.
+If you want to focus more on your job you can consider pursuing an online Bachelor's in IT.

 7. The skills in logic and problem solving will guide you for the rest of your life